Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: Applications

 Table~\ref{tab:beam} summarizes the MSEs, average standard errors, and empirical coverage ratios (of 95\% predictive intervals) for the compared emulators over 30 test points.
-Again, we see that CONFIG (with either Kernel 1 or 2) yields noticeably improved predictive performance over existing methods, which again highlights the advantage of an informed kernel specification from the conglomerate multi-fidelity simulator.
-This is particularly apparent in the cantilever beam application, where the three fidelity parameters bear physical importance.
+Again, we see that CONFIG with the recommended Kernel 1 (but also with Kernel 2) yields noticeably improved predictive performance over existing methods.
+This again highlights the advantage of an informed kernel specification from the conglomerate multi-fidelity simulator, and is particularly apparent in the cantilever beam application, where the three fidelity parameters bear physical importance.
 For beam bending, the accuracy of simulations is known to be more sensitive to the mesh density along the beam span (i.e., $d_3$) \citep{cui1992contact}.
 By explicitly modeling this conglomerate multi-fidelity structure, CONFIG can identify the greater importance of this fidelity parameter via inference of its weight parameter, thus allowing for improved predictions over existing models that ignore such structure.

 In terms of coverage ratios, the 95\% predictive intervals for both CONFIG models cover 26 out of 30 test points.
 Although this is slightly lower than the desired 95\%, this is in line with earlier numerical experiments and may be due to the inherent challenge of multi-dimensional extrapolation with GPs.
 While the high-fidelity GP and TWY (ARITH) models have higher coverage ratios than CONFIG, their predictive uncertainties (measured by average standard error) are significantly larger (28.28 and 16.89, respectively) compared to the CONFIG models (2.75 and 4.77).
 These large uncertainties, along with poor predictions, make such models unappealing despite their high coverage ratios.
 The proposed CONFIG models provide markedly better predictions with lower uncertainties while maintaining comparable coverage ratios to existing models.